Aliases for BCL2A1 Gene

 GeneCards Summary for BCL2A1 Gene

 BCL2A1 (BCL2-Related Protein A1) is a Protein Coding gene.
-Diseases associated with BCL2A1 include stomach cancer and glucocorticoid resistance.
+Diseases associated with BCL2A1 include glucocorticoid resistance and stomach cancer.
 Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Transcriptional misregulation in cancer.

 UniProtKB/Swiss-Prot for BCL2A1 Gene